 The A12Z is built on a 7-nanometer manufacturing process, while the M1 is made using a newer 5-nanometer process.
 The A12Z features a maximum clock speed of 2.49GHz, and the M1 chip has a much higher clock speed of 3.2GHz.

-Benchmarks for the M1 in the iPad Pro are not yet available, but they will likely be similar to the MacBook Air, which is also a passively cooled mobile device with the M1 chip.
+Benchmarks for the M1 chip in the iPad Pro show that it is much more powerful than the A12Z, with similar scores to the MacBook Air, which is also a passively cooled mobile device with the M1 chip.
 The M1 in the MacBook Air achieves a Geekbench single-core score of 1700, while the iPad Pro with the A12Z achieves 1121.
 In multi-core, the MacBook Air has a score of 7374, while the A12Z in the iPad Pro has a score of 4655.